teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 ### Avoiding lifecycle

-React.js developers say that using stateless(functional) components is a way for optimization but not for now.
-They are going to implement a component's lifecycle avoidance for these components in the future.
-But after some discovering, I've found out that it is possible to even for now.
-You don't need any extra dependencies.
-You have to call functional components as the functions without mounting them as XML.
+aIt's commonly said that using functional components is a way to get rid of component lifecycle in favor of faster rendering.
+It's not true if we render a component with \`React.createElement\` or as JSX.
+However, if a component is rendered as a pure function call the lifecycle will be completely ignored.

 ```js
 const TodoFactory = ({ todo, onClick }) => (